 - you change jobs and the hours your childcare provider offers no longer meet your childcare needs

-- you have stated on either your registration form or the Declaration of attendance form, that your child will be leaving during the term and you specify the last day that you wish the childcare provider to claim the free hours for you
+- you have stated on either your registration form or the Declaration of attendance form, that your child will be leaving during the term and you specify the last day that you wish the childcare provider to claim the funded hours for you

 - your childcare provider gets an inadequate outcome in their latest Ofsted inspection

 - your current childcare provider has closed or has been suspended by Ofsted.

 Please note: You may still need to give your childcare provider the required notice period stated in your childcare contract with them.